michaelwdarby3/magical-dimple/README.md

 We welcome contributions to improve this project!
 To contribute:

 1. Fork the repository.
-2. Create a new branch: git checkout -b feature-name.
+2. Create a new branch: `git checkout -b feature-name`.
 3. Make your changes and test thoroughly.
 4. Submit a pull request.